charleswasaway/charleswasaway/README.md

 <p align="center"><img width="1280" height="1280" alt="Untitled172_20251020043309" src="https://github.com/user-attachments/assets/aac63d52-5271-4b64-921b-a31c993cdabf" />

+<p align="center">"Would you guys still be my friend if I were a worm/rock?"

+<p align="center">Danny: "Bet"

 <p align="center">(Thank you for this art Danny, it's good to know my friends would still love me if I were a worm or a rock)